cloudify-cosmo/getcloudify.org/guide/3.1/plugin-salt.md

                 password: my secret password
         relationships:
             -   type: cloudify.relationships.contained_in
-                target: my localhost
+                target: my host
 {% endhighlight %}

 ## Assumptions for the above example

 *   Both `plugin.yaml` and `plugin.zip` are served on `localhost:8001`.
-*   Salt master is up and running on *localhost*.
+*   Salt master is up and running on `localhost`.
 *   Salt API is available on `localhost:8000`.
 *   Salt API is configured to work **without _SSL_**.
 *   User `cloudify_user` exists and can be accessed with